christianalfoni/impact/docs/advanced/patterns.md

 ## Constructing the application

 It is recommended to use functions to construct your application.
-You can use classes:
+It is possible to use classes though:

 ```ts
 import { signal } from "impact-react";